maheshr8/maheshr8/README.md

 ### Hi there 👋

-I'm Mahesh Raut, a Masters student in Data Science from the University of Guelph.
-My journey spans across Data Visualization, Statistics, and Machine Learning with prior years of rich experience in the IT industry.
+I'm Mahesh Raut, a Masters student in Data Science from the University of Guelph graduating in February 2024.
+My journey spans across Data Visualization, Statistics, Artificial Intelligence, and Machine Learning with prior years of rich experience in the IT industry.

 🏢 Previously, I worked as a Software Engineer at KPIT Technologies Ltd. in Pune, which is also my hometown.
 During my tenure there, I developed a profound expertise in coding, data analysis, and problem-solving.
 Notably, I contributed to projects for Nissan's Traffic Light recognition systems and Magna Video Analysis.
 These experiences enhanced my abilities to analyze and visualize large datasets.